IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 r.Body(Foo{Name: "bar"})
 ```

 The Body() method also supports raw string and steam.
-The above example can also be written as:
+The previous example can also be written as:
 ```go
 r.Body("{\"name\": \"bar\"}")
 // Or